eoap/mastering-app-package/docs/containers/stac.md

 Create a container and run the `stac` step in the container image tagged `localhost/stac:latest`.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/Containers/stac.ipynb

 ### Container

 Each step has its own recipe to build the container image.